Counselor Education

 Prerequisites: CNS ED 7000, or graduate standing and consent of instructor.
 This course examines theories, models, and research in supervision (individual and group).
 Students will supervise master's level students in practicum, group, and field experience courses in counseling.

-CNS ED 7035 Counselor Education and Supervision Practicum: 3 semester hours
+CNS ED 7035 Counselor Education and Supervision Internship: 3 semester hours

 CNS ED 7075 Teaching, Learning, and Technology in Counselor Education: 3 semester hours